igayoso/WhatsBot/TESTING.md

 		Branch: <https://github.com/fermino/WhatsBot/tree/Thread-system>
 		To do: Test if executer & TaskManager works properly.
 		Founded bugs: -
+	Action & Object Parser (Feature, WhatsBotParser)
+		To do: Test if parser works properly & Make some caller for that 'modules' Founded bugs: -

 Feel free to edit this, and remember make an issue :).